 What to expect on the journey from Aswan to Abu Simbel

 If you’re heading here by bus or car on the desert road, you’re in for a long ride.
 As I said earlier it takes around 4 hours for buses to reach Abu Simbel from Aswan.

-It’s less for a car as it can go faster, personally I would always recommend this route if you want to do it privately like I did.
+It’s less for a car as it can go faster, personally, I would always recommend this route if you want to do it privately as I did.

 Abu Simbel security stops